 But in spite of their power, I can say from experience that new software isn’t enough.
-After accumulating a couple of years of daily use and a lot of reflection, I see that they also require a different mindset, plus brand new habits, practices and rituals.
+My years of using these tools daily and reflecting on the effective use of these tools have shown me that users also require a different mindset, plus brand new habits, practices and rituals.

 Here at Schedule U, I’ll show you the best of what I (and others) have learned as we combine personal behavior with this very new technology.
 I will teach you how to expand your individual capacity to manage demands on your time via manual or automatic methods.
 Plus, I’ll help you decide when an upgrade is right for you and whether a new app is worth the investment.
 These aren’t trivialities: as I mentioned before.
 Total Task Scheduling is not for everyone.
 Neither is any particular app.